podgorki/TANGO/Readme.md

 <img width="1200" alt="image" src="./data/tango_teaser.png">

 This is the official implementation of the paper.
-Please refer to the [paper](...) and [website](https://podgorki.github.io/TANGO/) for more technique details.
+Please refer to the [paper](...) and [website](https://podgorki.github.io/TANGO/) for more technical details.

 This repository contains the TANGO controller and a minimal setup required to show the demo on habitat-sim.